Kale pesto with black olives and capers, caramelized shallots, Romano cheese and shaved unsweetened chocolate. Fresh and full of flavor!

-- Once the water for the kale starts to boil, add the kale and boil, stirring occasionally for a good minute.
+- Once the water for the kale starts to boil, add 1 bunch chopped kale and boil, stirring occasionally for a good minute.
 Scoop out about one cup of the water at the end of this step and pour kale into a collander.

-- The water for the linguine should be soon ready; boil according to package directions until al dente.
+- The water for the linguine should be soon ready; boil 13 ounces linguine according to package directions until al dente.

 - Take the kale and place in a couple layers of paper towels; wrap the kale and press well to remove almost all excess moisture.
 Place the kale into a food processor.
 Set aside while preparing other ingredients for the pesto.

-- Add the garlic and finely chop with the kale and walnuts and ½ teaspoon salt.
-With the motor running, slowly add the extra-virgin olive oil until the pesto is smooth.
+- Add 2 garlic cloves and finely chop with the kale and walnuts and ½ teaspoon salt.
+With the motor running, slowly add ½ cup extra-virgin olive oil until the pesto is smooth.
 You might need to stir down the ingredients and pulse several times to get all the ingredients well mixed.
 The pesto will seem like a thick paste at this point.
 Set aside.

-- Place the shallot in the same pan you cooked the walnuts and let cook until soft and just starting to blacken.
+- Place sliced shallot in the same pan you cooked the walnuts and let cook until soft and just starting to blacken.

 - Now you're ready to put all the ingredients together and this is where exact amounts don't matter:

-- Add the shallot, capers, halved black olives and toss.
+- Add the shallot, 3.5 ounces capers, 6 ounces halved black olives and toss.

 - If adding the Romano cheese, grate about ½ to 1 cup cheese into the linguine and toss.
 Taste and add more cheese, olives and capers as desired (I like to add enough olives and capers so to get some in every bite).